vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 ```

 #### By Id
-Every socket has a unique id. `byId` finds socket by id and executes the given action only once or not if no socket is found.
+Every socket has a unique id. `byId(String id, Action<Socket> action)` finds socket by id and executes the given action only once or not if no socket is found.

 ```java
 server.byId("59f3e826-3684-4e0e-813d-8394ac7fb7c0", new Action<Socket>() {